jrg94/portfolio-project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 ## Pre-Assignment Tasks

+Unlike previous assignments, the pre-assignment is somewhat in depth.
+Please take your time to go through it.
+This will set you up for long term success.

+### Discuss Choice of Design

 > Because choosing a design to use moving forward may present a challenge, it
 > may be a good idea to just pick one for now.
 There is nothing wrong with
 > creating a couple interfaces that you will scrap later.
 Think of this as the